 If you have called several attorneys’ offices, spoken to lawyers or their paralegals, and all have rejected your personal injury case you may be asking yourself, “Why won’t any attorney take my case?”

-9 Possible Reasons Why No Lawyer Will Take Your Case
+9 Possible Reasons Why Lawyers Will Decline A Case

 Of course, we cannot speak to the exact reason that a different attorney has declined to take on your personal injury case.
 But we can tell you some of the reasons that a law firm might typically decline to accept your case.
 Some of these reasons include:

 1. Outside of Practice Area